jeffsf/pyDE1/docs/raspberry_os.rst

 instructions, I didn't want to "publish" a package to PyPi that was either incomplete or broken.

-There is `VCS Support`_ for pip that alows an install to be done "on the fly" from various VCS systems, or a file system.
+There is `VCS Support`_ for pip that allows an install to be done "on the fly" from various VCS systems, or a file system.

 .. _`VCS Support`: https://pip.pypa.io/en/latest/topics/vcs-support/